Title image above is copyright © The Caledonian Tree Co. Ltd

 Many people will not have a dedicated potting bench, but as was shown in the video, I strongly recommend filling these containers on a solid surface (no slats) such as a table, bench or even a concrete path.
 A lot of mix will come through the bottom initially, which is otherwise wasted through slats and onto grass or gravel ground if not able to be retrieved.

-All five sizes we carry can be firmly packed, as demonstrated in the video, by tapping the pot firmly between scoops.
+All six sizes we carry can be firmly packed, as demonstrated in the video, by tapping the pot firmly between scoops.
 But I also find it helpful to run the palm of my hand around the inside as well, between scoops, to really fill those holes.
 Whatever works for you is the right way if you can see the mix filling those holes — and better still, falling through them!
-Some settling in the container will still occur over time, but this can be a good excuse to top up with additional fertilising compost!
+Some settling in the container will still occur over time, especially for the two largest sizes which are definitely the hardest to pack.
+But this is a good excuse to top up with additional fertilising compost!

 Speaking of the mix, the finer it is the better.
 A particle size under 5 mm is ideal as these can really work their way into every cone.
-You can use pure compost, or 2:1 compost and fine coir (also called coir peat), or 1:1:1 compost, coir peat and potting mix.
+You can use pure compost, or 1 – 2:1 compost and fine coir (also called coir peat), or even 1:1:1 compost, coir peat and potting mix.
 Home-made compost may have larger pieces in it, so either pick these out or screen it through mesh before using.
+I also find that any larger pieces I missed tend to collect in the middle of the container after each firm tap — they sort of bounce out and into the middle as the finer particles move down and across.

-Compost is organic matter, which is not only nutrient-rich and one reason plants do so well in an Air-Pot, but also retains a lot of water.
-In conventional pots this can be a disadvantage and lead to drainage problems, but the incredible aeration an Air-Pot allows overcomes this.
+Compost is organic matter, which is not only nutrient-rich and one reason plants do so well in an Air-Pot®, but it also holds a lot of water.
+In conventional pots this can be a disadvantage and lead to drainage problems, but the incredible aeration an Air-Pot® allows overcomes this.

 If you use potting mix, go for the best quality possible.
 The high quality ones will have slow-release fertiliser and water-holding crystals added to them.
 The fertiliser will last up to six months so be sure to top up if planting perennials.